 From what I’ve heard, the Christmas market in Gendarmenmarkt is probably the most popular one in Berlin.
 Unlike the rest of the markets on this list, the market costs a whole €1 to get into.
 It was also hideously busy when I went there (I arrived at 3.15pm on a Saturday and left just after 5pm when the queue to get in was even longer).
 But it was worth it.

 Neither of the cathedrals on Gendarmenmarkt nor the concert hall had scaffolding on them so I could actually get some pictures this time.
 The market stalls here were less wooden and more tent-like but equally adorable.
-There was a big Christmas tree, performances going on and some markets were inside where it was much warmer.
+There was a big Christmas tree, performances going on and some market stalls were inside where it was much warmer.
 However, the best thing about this market was the stuff on sale.
 Some of it was more expensive but much of it was crafty and a lot seemed to be handmade.
-There was a woman making scarves at a loom, a man making pens out of wood and a printing press used to make business cards.
-I couldn’t afford to buy as much here as I would have liked but that was due to a lack of funds as opposed to a lack of stuff I wanted to get (still I did get a wooden Christmas tree decoration and a photograph for my Dad).
+There was a woman making scarves at a loom, a man making pens out of wood and an actual printing press used to make business cards.
+I couldn’t buy as much here as I would have liked but that was due to a lack of funds as opposed to a lack of stuff I wanted to get (still I did get a wooden Christmas tree decoration and a photograph for my Dad).

 Unfortunately, I had once again filled up on food before I went (and had dinner reservations shortly after) so I couldn’t eat here either – which I was very annoyed about when I spotted the amazing looking raclette.
 Basically, I have a lot of reasons to go back here another year.